raphaellaude/nyc-parcel-atm/README.md

 This project uses [poetry](https://python-poetry.org/docs/) to manage dependencies for the backend, ELT pipeline, and EDA.
 Make sure you have poetry installed.

 GDAL and GEOS are dependencies of this project.
+Django has a great [walkthrough](https://docs.djangoproject.com/en/5.0/ref/contrib/gis/install/geolibs/) for installing these dependencies which should work for this project.

 #### Environment Variables